 10 simple techniques to quickly enhance conversions

 Your website shouldn’t be a “once-and-done” job.
 Rather, you should think of it as a living, breathing part of your business.
 It needs to grow as you grow, and evolve as design disciplines and trends change.
-And introducing CRO can keeps your website effective and maximises return on marketing investment.
+And introducing Conversion Rate Optimisation can keeps your website effective and maximises return on marketing investment.

 Optimising your website for conversions doesn’t need to cost the earth or involve months of work.
 In fact, by following these 10 simple best practices you should be able to experiment and measure the effectiveness of output with minimal fuss and risk.